 Likewise, an employer cannot force part-time staff to work longer hours if they are not contractually required to do so.

 Perhaps you’re working on a big project that your boss wants finished over the weekend.
 They may approach you to work overtime, but you are entitled to say no. This cannot be a reason for dismissal.

 An employer who treats part-time staff differently will need to provide a justifiable reason.

-If you do believe you are being treated unfairly, seek free, confidential advice from Acas (Advisory, Conciliation and Arbitration Service) or the Citizens Advice Bureau.
+If you do believe you are being treated unfairly, seek free, confidential advice from the Advisory, Conciliation and Arbitration Service (ACAS) or the Citizens Advice Bureau.

 You are entitled to ask your employer to provide a written statement of reasons for your treatment.
 This request must be done in writing, giving them 21 days to respond.